cresset-template/cresset/README.md

 2. Translations into other languages are welcome.
 Please make a separate `LANG.README.md` file and create a PR.

-3. A method to build `magma` from source.
+3. A method to build `magma` from source would be greatly appreciated.
 Although the code for building the `magma` package is available at https://github.com/pytorch/builder/tree/main/magma, it is only updated several months after a new CUDA version is released.
-A source build on the image would be welcome.
+A source build as a layer on the image would be welcome.

 4. Please feel free to share this project!
 I wish you good luck and happy coding!